-With a population of almost 100 million, Ethiopia is one of the fastest-growing economies in Africa.
+With a population of over 100 million, Ethiopia is one of the fastest-growing economies in Africa.
 Ethiopia’s economy is dependent on agriculture, which accounts for 41 percent of gross domestic product and 90 percent of exports.

 However, challenges to agricultural development include plot sizes too small to maximize economies of scale, low crop yields, lack of access to credit and land tenure constraints, limited use of improved seeds and fertilizers and weak connections between farms and markets.